Guinea Pig Chewing Material & Chewing Wood in the Guinea Pig Webshop

 Where do you put gnawing material?

 Place gnawing material low, dry, and easily accessible.
-For example, near a hay corner, sniffing area, or quiet spot in the enclosure.
+For example, near a hay corner, sniffing area, tunnel route, or a quiet spot in the enclosure.

 What if my guinea pig doesn't gnaw on gnawing wood?